 East-facing rooms are obviously brightest in the morning.
 The casting light has a low altitude, with a gradually varying intensity, casting long softer shadows.
 It works fine with a saturated palette and therefore, I would personally consider introducing an accent wall or feature.
 It is also the room that goes dark at a much quicker rate than others.
 Hence, a warm color palette can make wonders.

-Tips to Remember on Making Color Design Choices That Will Balance Out Natural Lighting
+Tips to Remember on Finding the Right Paint Color That Will Balance Out Natural Lighting

 Color is the perfect way to highlight any design scheme.
 Therefore: